Under 2 hours

 - When using a hacksaw, slowly draw the blade back and forth, making sure that the cut is straight.
 Make sure you use a hacksaw with fine teeth for cutting metal, and not one with larger teeth for cutting wood.
 Be patient as this can take longer than using a hacksaw on PVC pipe.

-Safety: Wear protective glasses, work gloves and long sleeves when using a power tool to cut through metal pipe.
+Safety Tip: Use protective glasses, hearing protection, work gloves and long sleeves when using a power tool to cut through metal pipe.

 How to Cut PEX Tubing

-- Before cutting, straighten the PEX tubing as much as possible and mark the cut.
+- PEX tubing often comes in a long roll.
+Before cutting, straighten the PEX tubing as much as possible and mark the cut

-- Align the cutter, gently squeeze the handles and rotate the cutter until the PEX tubing is cut.
+- Align a scissor-type cutter's blade to the mark.
+Squeeze the handles and rotate the cutter until the PEX tubing is cut through.

 How to Cut Cast Iron Pipe

-- When using a chain-style cutter, begin by placing the cutting chain around the pipe.
+- When using a chain-style cutter, place the cutting tool's chain around the pipe.

-- Hook the chain into the jaw of the cutter.
+- Hook the chain into the haw of the chain-style cutter.

 After Cutting Pipe and Tubing

-Learning how to use pipe and tubing cutter can mean simply matching the right tool to the right material and following the correct procedure.
+Learning how to cut pipe and tubing makes DIY plumbing projects a breeze.
+Match the right tool to the right material and follow the correct procedure for a professional-level job you can rely on.